b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 Time for the last question.

-If Jan Kowalski saves $2,400 per year with 2% interest over his working life then how much will he get and for how long it will last?
+Jan Kowalski saves $2,400 per year with constant 2% interest rate over his working life.
+If so, then how much will he get and for how long will it last?
 First, the savings.

 ```jl
 s = """